 Our multi-disciplinary approach, where physicians and researcher collaborate across specialties, is what enables us to make the correct diagnosis the first time.
 It also makes us uniquely equipped to treat the wide array of symptoms of COVID-19 and long COVID.

 People come from around the world to our main health campus, our 25 locations across Colorado, and our Respiratory Institutes® in Denver, New York and Philadelphia for our unsurpassed excellence in patient care and research.
-And in FY21, we provided $42.5 million in charity and subsidized care to patients from across the country.
+And in FY22, we provided nearly $44 million in charity and subsidized care to patients from across the country.

 Throughout our history, National Jewish Health researchers have made numerous groundbreaking discoveries, including IgE, the molecule responsible for allergic reactions; the T-cell receptor gene, which triggers an immune response; the genetic roots of pulmonary fibrosis (scarring in the lungs), and more.